 - Debate & Speech

 Often, schools with specific degree programs in creative fields offer talent merit scholarships for those who meet specific requirements.
 Some of these may require an application or some sort of submission of materials.
-For example, a college with a strong film program may require a submission that includes a short original film, supporting materials, or more, for a student to qualify for a talent merit scholarship.
+For example, a college with a strong film program may require a submission that includes a short original film, supporting materials, or more for a student to qualify for a special talent scholarship.

 How to Win a Talent Merit Scholarship